charliepeers/news/README.md

 I kept styling simple to practice responsive design fundamentals: @media queries, flex-direction changes, and fluid image sizing.

 ### What I Learned ###
 Reading documentation matters.
-WeatherAPI and NewsAPI have different authentication methods, rate limits, and response formats.
+WeatherAPI and NewsData have different authentication methods, rate limits, and response formats.
 I spent time in both docs before writing code.
 This was slower than Googling examples, but I understood the APIs better.

 useEffect dependencies are tricky.
 I initially forgot the empty dependency array [], which caused infinite re fetching.
 Small mistake but it taught me how React's render cycle works.